Satya Pal Singh (Uttar Pradesh politician)

-Satya Pal Singh (born 29 November 1955) was India's Minister of State for Human Resource Development responsible for Higher Education and Minister of State in the Ministry of Water Resources, River Development & Ganga Rejuvenation.
+Satya Pal Singh (born 29 November 1955) is an Indian politician and a retired Indian Police Service officer of 1980 batch of Maharashtra cadre who is currently serving as member of the Bharatiya Janata Party.
+He previously served as Minister of State for Human Resource Development responsible for Higher Education and Minister of State in the Ministry of Water Resources, River Development & Ganga Rejuvenation.
 He is a Member of Parliament (MP) since 2014, representing Baghpat constituency, Uttar Pradesh in the 16th Lok Sabha and then retaining his seat in 2019 elections.
-He is a member of the Bharatiya Janata Party.

 He formerly served as the Police Commissioner of Mumbai.
 He is also Chancellor of Gurukul Kangri University.
 His daughter, Charu Pragya is a spokesperson of the Bharatiya Janta Yuva Morcha (BJYM).

 Early life and education

-Singh was born on 29 November 1955 to Mr. Ramkishan and Mrs. Hukmwati, in Basauli in Baghpat district of Uttar Pradesh.
+Singh was born on 29 November 1955 in a Jat family of Tomar clan to Ramkishan and Hukmwati, in Basauli in Baghpat district of Uttar Pradesh.
 He is a post-graduate in chemistry from Digambar Jain College, Baraut and has also done M. Phil in Chemistry from Delhi University.
 He secured an MBA from Australia and also has a MA in Public Administration and Ph.D. in Naxalism from Nagpur University.
 Before joining the I.P.S, Singh wanted to become a scientist.